If you can not view this in your eMail program, please click here.

 Maha Lakshmi Shop Report

-The shipment is finally in from India!
-The new harmoniums and drums are from Delhi Music House and are some of the best we have ever received.
-We still have one stand up model harmonium for $425 and one portable model for $375.
-The drums are $75.
-The new murtis are also magnificent.
+We are awaiting the arrival of our annual order of murtis, devotional items, harmoniums, and dollaks from India.
+If you would like us to reserve you a harmonium, please call us with your request.
 You can call the shop toll-free at 866-686-4185 to order or for more information.
 We are open daily from 9am until 6pm.
-We take Mastercard, Discover, and Visa.
+We do take Mastercard, Discover, and Visa.
 To view items in the Maha Lakshmi Shop, please refer to our newly updated web site at BabajiAshram.org.

 You may order on line through paypal or e-mail us at firstname.lastname@example.org, or of course, place the order over the phone.
 We love to talk with you.
 We thank you for all of your shop purchases as the revenue from the shop is a huge support for the Ashram.